Meetup: History

 Meetup had 8 million users in 2010.

 The website was redesigned in September 2013.
 Meetup had 25.5 million users by 2013.

 In October 2013, Meetup acquired Dispatch, a struggling email collaboration company.

 In March 2014, a hacker shut down Meetup with a DDoS attack, the hacker claimed to be funded by a competitor.
 The hackers asked for a ransom of $300.

 In February 2017, Meetup created 1,000 #resist Meetup groups with the intention of coordinating protests in response to the Trump travel ban.
 This caused some supporters of Donald Trump to leave the site or call for a boycott.
 Meetup also partnered with a labor group to organize anti-Trump protests.

 Meetup was acquired by WeWork in November 2017 for about $156 million.
 By that time, Meetup had raised $18.3 million over 11 years.
 Some former employees said there was a 10% layoff after the acquisition.

 In 2018, Scott Heiferman resigned as CEO and former Investopedia CEO David Siegel took his place after a convincing interview with WeWork CEO Adam Neumann.
 Heiferman became Chairman of the company.

 In October 2019, Meetup began to test a different pricing model in two US states, reducing the costs that must be paid by organizers of $23.99/month or $98.94/six months, but requiring users to pay a $2 fee in order to RSVP for events, leaving several users angry.

 In March 2020, WeWork sold Meetup to AlleyCorp and other investors, reportedly at a substantial loss, and Kevin P. Ryan of AlleyCorp was added to the board of directors of Meetup.

-In January 2024, Bending Spoons acquired Meetup.
+In January 2024, Bending Spoons acquired Meetup, resulting in various controversial policy changes.